Safest electric cars: top 5 to drive in 2022

 - Post impact braking

-- Prevention system including protective technologies designed to keep occupants safe
+- Prevention systems including protective technologies designed to keep occupants safe

 In second place is the Mercedes EQS model.
 This premium electric saloon is a typical choice for business owners looking to impress.
 Mercedes label this model as ‘sensuous’ and ‘breathtaking’ – let’s hope they don’t mean literally.